RektifyAI/attack-playbook/taxonomy/README.md

 Attack Taxonomy

-> A repo dedicated to taxonomy pages for attacks that compromise various digital assets.
+> A repo dedicated to taxonomy pages for attacks that compromise various blockchain-based digital assets

 </br>
 General cryptocurrency scams that have occurred since the inception of Bitcoin in 2008